 Two years ago, I began seeing a counselor to talk about my struggles with anxiety and a lingering depression I’d never addressed after my dad died.

 I stood at the edge of a cliff.
 Little pebbles of rock crumbled and fell underfoot.
 I’d been inching closer for some time.
-Would I allow the weight I carried decide my fall, or would I lighten my load and step back from the edge?
+Would I allow the weight I carried to decide my fall, or would I lighten my load and step back from the edge?

 You haven’t fallen until you’ve fallen…